jtmuller5/AI-Twitter-History/README.md

 # <a name="chatgpt"></a>☕️ ChatGPT

+> All stats recorded as of 4/15/2023

+> Length is the total number of tweets from the author in the thread

 |  Tweeter | Link | Views |Likes | Retweets | Quotes  | Bookmarks  | Length | Date |
 | ---| ------ | ------ | ------ |  ------ | ------ | ------ |  ------ | ------ |
 | [@hasantoxr](https://twitter.com/hasantoxr)| [Tweet](https://twitter.com/hasantoxr/status/1645702969306800129) | 808.2k | 3838 | 822 | 12 | 4925 | 14  | 4/11/23 |